 The way Nick sees it, video ringback tones will be hosted by a company for a fee and the videos will play based on the Caller ID of a caller.
 He sees the teen and consumer markets as the drivers for this sort of service.

 From there his vision is that video greetings will become popular.
 He sees a world where a person – let’s say a high-value customer – will be greeted with a customized voice or video greeting when they call.
 This is a way to make customers feel more welcome and indeed this is similar in concept to having a gracious host or hostess seat you at a restaurant.

 He also sees video playing an important role in the future of dating and social networking sites.
 Moreover in the video space he sees the need for certain games such as poker, bridge and chess to have video support as people playing these games want to see each other.

 He also sees a potential for video rooms on auction sites where you can see other bidders.
 In online virtual auction houses you will be able to simulate a live auction experience.
-Obviously there was some discussion here about the Skype acquisition
+Obviously there was some discussion here about the Skype acquisition by eBay.

 Nick also believes the enterprise space will see video adoption and voice and speech applications will be upgraded to support video.

 From there we went off on a tangent focusing on standards and how they need to be there to allow video calls to be seamlessly transferred across networks.
 We talked about demand and what the drivers will be for video technology.